rust-unofficial/too-many-lists/src/third-arc.md

 In order to get thread safety, we have to use *Arc*.
 Arc is completely identical to Rc except for the fact that reference counts are modified atomically.
 This has a bit of overhead if you don't need it, so Rust exposes both.
-All we need to do to make our list is replace every reference to Rc with `std::sync::Arc`.
+All we need to do to make our list thread safe is replace every reference to Rc with `std::sync::Arc`.
 That's it.
 We're thread safe.
 Done!

 But this raises an interesting question: how do we *know* if a type is thread-safe or not?
 Can we accidentally mess up?